liferay/liferay-docs/develop/learning-paths/mobile/articles/06-using-your-screenlets/03-using-get-entries-screenlet.markdown

 `View` object.

 Next, you need to implement the Screenlet's `GetEntriesListener` interface in `EntriesFragment`.

 ## Implementing the Screenlet's Listener

-First, change the class declaration to implement the `GetEntriesListener` interface.
+First, change the class declaration of `EntriesFragment` to implement the `GetEntriesListener` interface.
 The class declaration should now look like this:

     public class EntriesFragment extends Fragment implements GetEntriesListener {...

 Android Studio marks this class declaration as an error, because you haven't implemented the listener's methods yet.
-Do so now by adding the following methods to the class, below the `onCreateView` method:
+Do so now by adding the following methods to the class:

     @Override
     public void onGetEntriesSuccess(List<EntryModel> entries) {